scarpazza/home-assistant-konnected-tutorial/README.md

 ## Step 2 - integration

-This step configures the Konnected integration.
+A. Configure the Konnected integration.

 Start this process in the Home Assistant UI by selecting "Configuration", then "Integrations", then "Konnected.io".
 After you provide your Konnected username and password, HomeAssistant must create one device for each board you have.